startwind/forrest/docs/formats/yaml-format.md

   - **name** - The name of the parameter.
   - **description** - The description of the parameter.
 Will be shown when the user has to enter the value.
   - **default** - The default value for this parameter.
   - **type** - The type of the value.
 This will help validating the parameter and will provide new functionality based on the type.
   - **file-formats** - The file format is only relevant if the type is `forrest_filename`.
 This field is also used for the reverse command search via `search:file`.
 If the command takes a directory as parameter use `directory` as filetype.
+  - **enum** You can define a list of values the user has to chose one from.